Attending an Unemployment Insurance Hearing

 TELEPHONE HEARINGS

-In general, parties or witnesses who want to participate in a hearing by telephone must be located at least 60 miles from the hearing site.
-If you have been granted permission to participate by telephone, you must furnish the hearing office with the phone number at which you and/or your witnesses can be contacted for the hearing.
+If your appeal is scheduled for a telephone hearing, you must furnish the hearing office with the phone number at which you and/or your witnesses can be contacted for the hearing.
 At the time of the hearing, the hearing office will place a call to you and/or your witnesses at the number(s) furnished.

-You will receive a Hearing Instructions and Document packet (Form C) before the hearing.
+You will receive a Telephone Hearing Instructions packet (Form C) before the hearing.
 If you have other documents that you want considered as exhibits, you should provide them to the hearing office and the other party at least 3 days prior to the hearing.

 IF YOU HAVE REQUESTED A HEARING AND CHANGE YOUR MIND